waffflebby/toknswipe/replit.md

 **Feature Specifications:**
 - **Core Swipe Mechanics**: Allows users to swipe left (dismiss) or right (match/like) on meme coins.
 - **Coin Data**: Displays real-time data from Moralis API, including price, 24h change, and detailed coin information.
-- **Watchlists**: "Personal" folder for favorited coins and "Matched" folder for coins swiped right, with separate database persistence.
+- **Watchlists**: Folder-based organization system with system folders (Personal for starred coins, Matched for swiped-right coins) and support for custom user-created folders.
+All folders use the unified folders/folderCoins table structure.
 - **Theme System**: Comprehensive keyword-based auto-categorization into 17+ themes (e.g., Dog, Cat, Pepe, NFT), with persistent storage in the `coinThemes` table.
 - **Trending & Analytics**: "Most Swiped" feed based on 7-day aggregation of user swipes, falling back to general trending data if unavailable.
 - **Performance**: Optimized with TanStack Query, TanStack DB, and Redis caching for fast data retrieval and reactive UI updates.